Volga-Kama

 Conservation And Sustainability

-Maintaining both natural and experimental forest legacies.
-Air pollution from Kazan industrial zone.
-The reserve provides research data applicable to forest management across Russia.
+Maintaining both natural and experimental forest legacies across two geographically separate sections.
+Air and water pollution from the Kazan industrial zone affects the reserve.
+Long-term research data from the experimental forestry station provides valuable insights applicable to forest management across Russia.

 Visitor Ratings